Skip to main content

 The zombie film exists in two distinct traditions that share a name but almost nothing else.
 The original zombie, rooted in Haitian Vodou practice, is a person whose will has been stolen — a slave, not a predator.
 The modern zombie, invented wholesale by George A. Romero in Night of the Living Dead (1968), is a reanimated corpse that eats the living.
 Romero's creation has so thoroughly dominated the cultural imagination that the Haitian original is now largely forgotten, but both traditions explore a common terror: the obliteration of selfhood.

-White Zombie (1932) introduced cinema to the Haitian zombie — Bela Lugosi as Murder Legendre, a sorcerer who enslaves the dead to work his sugar mills.
+Victor Halperin's White Zombie (1932) introduced cinema to the Haitian zombie — Bela Lugosi as Murder Legendre, a sorcerer who enslaves the dead to work his sugar mills.
 Jacques Tourneur's I Walked with a Zombie (1943), produced by Val Lewton, brought atmospheric sophistication and genuine engagement with Caribbean culture.
 These films understood the zombie as a figure of colonial exploitation: a person reduced to property, their consciousness erased.
 The horror is not that the dead walk, but that a living person can be made to disappear while their body continues.
+Hammer's The Plague of the Zombies (1966), directed by John Gilling, was the studio's only zombie entry and one of the last serious treatments of the Haitian tradition before Romero rewrote the rules.

-Romero's Night of the Living Dead changed everything.
-His zombies — never called that in the original film — are the unburied dead returned to eat the living, a threat that emerges without explanation and cannot be negotiated with.
+Night of the Living Dead changed everything.
+Romero's zombies — never called that in the original film — are the unburied dead returned to eat the living, a threat that emerges without explanation and cannot be negotiated with.
 They are, of all the living dead, the closest to simply dead: they cannot speak, cannot reason, cannot be appeased.
 You destroy them by destroying the brain.
-The genius of Romero's series (Night, Dawn of the Dead, Day of the Dead, and beyond) was to use the zombie apocalypse as a lens for social criticism.
+The genius of Romero's series — Night, Dawn of the Dead (1978), Day of the Dead (1985), and the later Land of the Dead (2005) and Diary of the Dead (2007) — was to use the zombie apocalypse as a lens for social criticism.
 In Dawn, the zombies shuffle through a shopping mall, and a character observes, "They're us, that's all."
 The satirical parallel between mindless consumption and mindless undeath became the zombie film's intellectual signature.
+In Italy, Lucio Fulci's Zombie Flesh Eaters (1979) — marketed as Zombi 2, an unauthorized sequel to Dawn — opened a parallel Italian zombie cycle whose Gates-of-Hell trilogy (Zombie Flesh Eaters, The Beyond (1981), City of the Living Dead) treated the zombie as a metaphysical rupture rather than social allegory.
+Stuart Gordon's Re-Animator (1985) ran the Lovecraft variant; The Return of the Living Dead (1985) ran the punk-comic variant; Peter Jackson's New Zealand Braindead (1992) pushed splatter past every previous threshold; Michele Soavi's Italian Cemetery Man (1994) closed the European cycle as metaphysical romance.

 Essential Films